VulcanJS/vulcan-docs/source/theming.md

 replaceComponent('Logo', CustomLogo);
 ```

+Note that using `getRawComponent` is also needed because components get registered at runtime.
+So in our `CustomLogo` example, `Components.Logo` would not be define dyet.

 #### Alternative Approach

 The main purpose behind the components API is to enable extending and replacing components defined in third-party themes and plug-ins.
 However, if this is not a concern for you, you can use the standard `export default Foo` and `import Foo from './foo.jsx'` approach without any trouble.